JetBrains/kotlin-web-site/docs/topics/null-safety.md

 This returns `b.length` if `b` is not null, and `null` otherwise.
 The type of this expression is `Int?`.

 Safe calls are useful in chains.
-For example, Bob is an employee who may be assigned to a department (or not).That department may in turn have another employee as a department head.
+For example, Bob is an employee who may be assigned to a department (or not).
+That department may in turn have another employee as a department head.
 To obtain the name of Bob's department head (if there is one), you write the following: